 9. Joannaduplessess says Yes: “Dachshunds are in no way dumb.
 They can be stubborn and strong willed, but it’s because they like to do things on their own time.
 They learn very well when you least expect it.”

 10. Anonymous says No: “I bought 2 mini dachshunds last year.I never could get them potty trained.I would take the outside,and they would wait until we came back into the house to use the bathroom.They also like to tear up everything in my house.”

 Are Dachshunds For Me?

 It’s important that when you choose a dog breed, you don’t decide based on an “expert” calling one dog breed intelligent.

 Dogs really don’t need to be that smart.
 Most dog breeds, including the Dachshund, are more than capable of giving you what you need.

-Instead of asking how smart Dachshunds are, you should be asking, does a Dachshund’s personality and temperament fit mine?
+Instead of asking how smart Dachshunds are, you should be asking “does a Dachshund’s personality or fit mine?
 It’s more important that Dachshunds are compatible with you and your family.

 Do you own a Dachshund?
 Let us know, is your Dachshund smart?
 Leave a comment in the section below!